xMahdiRz/esp32-drone-stabilizer/README.md

 # ESP32 Drone Stabilization System (1-Axis)

-This project implements a basic 1-axis drone stabilization system using an ESP32, MPU9250 IMU, and PID control.
-It supports wireless tuning and control via Bluetooth and is designed for testing fixed-axis balance.
+This project implements a basic 1-axis drone stabilization system using an ESP32, MPU6050 IMU, and PID control.
+It supports wireless tuning and control via Bluetooth and is designed for testing fixed-axis balance with individual motor control for left/right sides.

 ---